MarwahHatamleh/APIs_BackEnd/README.md

 - Added Indexes and Partitions

-As : i create index on users , posts , comments to make the query performance so instant and quickly as we know the indexes make it speed queries for filtering and search so speed  based on B-tree as not as liner
+As : i create index on users , posts , comments to make the query performance so instant and quickly as we know the indexes make the queries speed for filtering and search so speed  based on B-tree as not as liner

 so liner > takes O(n)
 now based on B-tree it will take O(Logn) >> So it improve the performance